Case Study: Smart Access & Workforce Control

 Centralized

-remote check-in & access control
+remote access control

-Legacy control systems removed
+Legacy systems removed

-Real-time reporting for supervisors
+Real-time reporting

 Remote lock control enabled

-Lock operations became manageable without physical presence in each location.
+Locks became manageable without physical presence.

 4 Proof & next step